 Native American Seed Sanctuary

-One of the most exciting projects to root at the Farm Hub this season is the newly established Native American Seed Sanctuary.
-Here on our northernmost plot of farmland bordering the Esopus Creek and the NYS Thruway* near Kingston, we are growing Native American varieties of corn, beans, squash and sunflowers for the purpose of providing education, seed saving, and, by extension, helping to preserve the rich agricultural and cultural heritage of the Native American people.
+One of the most exciting projects to root at the Farm Hub is the Native American Seed Sanctuary.
+Here on our northernmost plot of farmland bordering the Esopus Creek and the NYS Thruway* near Kingston, we are growing Native American varieties of corn, beans, squash, and sunflowers for the purpose of providing education, seed saving, and, by extension, helping to preserve the rich agricultural and cultural heritage of the Native American people.
 Once harvested, the seeds will be repatriated to their home communities to keep these varieties and their stories alive.